 Tuesday, february 26

 On February 26, 2013, the Center hosted Dr. Vali Nasr, Dean of the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University in Washington, DC.
 As part of the official launch of the Center, Dr. Nasr gave a noon lecture on the policy implications of the Arab Spring.
-Dr. Nasr's remarks, shown below, received an excellent review and critique from Korbel student, Alison Lowe, on her blog, as well as a write-up on the Korbel website from Communications Director, David Proper.
+Dr. Nasr's remarks, shown below, received an excellent review and critique from Korbel student, Alison Lowe, on her blog.

 Dr. Nasr's lecture is now being transcribed for publication as part of the Center's Occasional Paper Series.
 Stay tuned!